Pro Bowler, Super Bowl champ Demaryius Thomas dies at 33 - NewsBreak

 Pro Bowler, Super Bowl champ Demaryius Thomas dies at 33

-The Broncos said they were “devastated and completely heartbroken” at the death of one of their greatest players, who helped lead them to a pair of Super Bowls and a championship during the 2015 season.

-His contributions to the Denver community went beyond the playing field, the team said, noting his work with the Broncos Boys and Girls Club, hospital visits, and his annual football camp.

-“We were very much looking forward to celebrating Demaryius for years to come as one of the greatest players in franchise history,” the team said in a statement.
-“Demaryius’ humility, warmth, kindness and infectious smile will always be remembered by those who knew him and loved him.”
+“Demaryius’ humility, warmth, kindness and infectious smile will always be remembered by those who knew him and loved him,” the statement said.
+“We have lost an incredible player and a special person in Demaryius Thomas.”Boyfriend confesses to killing pregnant Florida woman, police say

-A native of the tiny town of Montrose in southeast Georgia, Thomas thrived even after his mother and grandmother were sent to prison for selling drugs.

-Officers burst into the family home when Thomas was 11, allowing his mother to walk her son and his two younger sisters to the school bus before taking her away.

 While he put up huge numbers after the Broncos signed quarterback Peyton Manning in 2012, Thomas made his best-known catch the previous season, his second year in the league.